Hida-Mat\'ern Kernel: Background: Canonical representation of stationary Gaussian processes

-\textbf{Markov in the Hida sense}: Consider a GP, $f(t) = f_1(t) + f_2(t)$, where $f_1(t)$ and $f_2(t)$ are both GPs with differently parameterized \Matern $\tfrac{3}{2}$ kernels.
+Consider a GP, $f(t) = f_1(t) + f_2(t)$, where $f_1(t)$ and $f_2(t)$ are both GPs with differently parameterized \Matern $\tfrac{3}{2}$ kernels.
 Then, $f(t)$ is only once differentiable, however, it is not a $2$-ple GP in the restricted sense because Def.~\ref{def::n_ple_restricted} is not satisfied.
-With Levy's definition being insufficient we now arrive at T.~Hida's more general description of a GP Markov property, which we refer to as $N$-ple Markov (in the Hida sense). \begin{definition}[$N$-ple Markov in the Hida sense~\cite{hida_gp_book}] A GP, $f(t)$, is called an $N$-ple Markov GP if it admits the following filtered white noise representation:
+With Levy's definition being insufficient, we introduce T.~Hida's more general description of a GP Markov property, which we refer to as $N$-ple Markov (in the Hida sense). \begin{definition}[$N$-ple Markov in the Hida sense~\citep{hida_gp_book}] A GP, $f(t)$, is called an $N$-ple Markov GP if it admits the following filtered white noise representation: